Skip to navigation Skip to content

 Assistance may also be available to employers.

-- Funding of up to $5,000 may also be available for essential workplace modifications - or special or adaptive equipment that may assist people with disability, illness or injury in a job.
-This funding is separate to SWS and is available through the Workplace Modifications Scheme administered by the DSS.
-Funds are also available for specialised assistance and/or training at work.
-These funds are usually paid to a disability employment service which provides the support
+• Funding may also be available for essential workplace modifications - or special or adaptive equipment that may assist people with disability, illness or injury in a job.
+This funding is separate to SWS and is available through the Employment Assistance Fund (EAF) administered by the DSS

 SWS and Mobility Allowance (MOB)